safiullahweb/EvoStep/README.md

 ## 📧 Contact

-For freelance projects and custom landing pages, feel free to contact me through GitHub or Fiverr.
+For freelance projects and custom landing pages, feel free to contact me through GitHub.

 ---